eblocha/electron-react-python/README.md

 This is a barebones desktop app that starts a python process in the background to do processing as if it were a webserver.

+The final product is a distributable package that can be run on any desktop environment, no python/node/electron needed!

 The frontend is rendered with React.

 The final distributable is packaged with Electron-Forge using their webpack template